adithirgis/pollucheck/README.md

 - Trend Analysis is also available for daily values.
 For trend analysis using Mann-Kendall test we use [mk.test](https://www.rdocumentation.org/packages/trend/versions/1.1.4/topics/mk.test).
 For imputing values in the discontinuous data set we use [forecast package](https://cran.r-project.org/web/packages/forecast/forecast.pdf).
 For continuous wavelet transform we use [biwavelet package](https://cran.r-project.org/web/packages/biwavelet/biwavelet.pdf).
 In periodicity analysis, the contours covered by black lines represent the significant periodicity at 95% significant 519 level.

-- Autocorrelogram plot can also be generated using the

 ![](inst/shiny/WWW/image_30.JPG)